The polling location for City of Laingsburg electors is at the L.S.W. Emergency Services Building located at 7425 Woodbury Road.

 If you are unsure of your voter status, visit www.Michigan.gov/vote.
 There you will find information about registering to vote and voting, voting equipment, polling place locations, state and local ballots, the candidates,campaign finance and more.

-Completed registration forms can be mailed or dropped off at City Hall.
+Completed registration can be done on line or forms can be mailed or dropped off at City Hall.

 Who is Eligible for an Absent Voter Ballot